 Miami Community Guide

-Welcome to Miami and South Florida Travel & Community Guide where you will find information about lodging, dining, activities, events, and attractions in Miami, Miami Beach, Miami-Dade County, Broward County, Palm Beach County, Collier County, and Monroe County including the Florida Keys.
+Welcome to Miami and South Florida Travel & Community Guide, where you will find information about lodging, dining, activities, events, and attractions in Miami, Miami Beach, Miami-Dade County, Broward County, Palm Beach County, Collier County, and Monroe County including the Florida Keys.

 A more family-friendly environment is found on the other side of Ocean Drive.
-Playgrounds and beach volleyball courts are scattered across the sandy beaches, and water sport rentals are available at a variety of shops.
-An open-air mall is found in the heart of Miami Beach, which includes eight blocks of the tree-shaded pedestrian promenade.
+Playgrounds and beach volleyball courts are scattered across the sandy beaches, and water sports rentals are available at a variety of shops.
+An open-air mall is in the heart of Miami Beach, which includes eight blocks of the tree-shaded pedestrian promenade.

 Miami is a near-perfect mix of exotic cultures, resulting in a feel that can only be experienced.
 Forbes ranked Miami as “America’s Cleanest City” in 2008 due to year-round clean air, plenty of green spaces, and clean streets.
 Come and see for yourself what makes Miami so spectacular.